-Alternatively referred to as a cold start, hard boot, and hard start, cold boot is a term used to describe the process of turning on the computer after it has been powered off.
+Alternatively referred to as a cold start, hard boot, and hard start, cold boot is the process of powering on a computer from a powered-off state.
 For example, when you first turn your computer on after being off for the night you are cold booting the computer.

 How to cold boot a computer that is running?

 When a computer freezes or gets into a deadlock, it cannot be restarted (warm boot); it needs to be cold booted.
 However, today's computers are designed to prevent the computer from being mistakenly turned off while it is running.

-To perform a cold boot on a computer that is running press and hold down the power button.
-After continuing to hold the power button down the computer will turn off after a few seconds.
-Once the computer is off wait a few seconds before turning the computer back on.
+To perform a cold boot on a computer that is running, press and hold down the power button.
+After continuing to hold the power button down, the computer turns off after a few seconds.
+Once the computer is off, wait a few seconds before turning the computer back on.

 Cold boot vs. warm boot

-The opposite of cold booting is warm booting, which is restarting the computer on after the computer has been on (is warm).
+The opposite of cold booting is warm booting, which is restarting the computer that is on (is warm) without turning it off.